- Need gas-powered tree cutter?

 - Designed specifically for tree care.

-- Air injection centrifugal air cleaning system prevents clogging of the air filter.
+- The air injection centrifugal air cleaning system prevents clogging of the air filter.

 The startup isn’t always as smooth as expected.